Mexico's landmark cannabis bill one step closer to becoming law

 Lopez Obrador has argued that decriminalizing cannabis and other narcotics could help combat Mexico’s powerful drug cartels.

+Legalized cannabis could “dramatically transform the economic landscape” in Mexico by creating jobs and increasing tax revenues, said Medical Marijuana, Inc. chief executive Stuart Titus.

+“Much of Mexico’s cannabis has been black market and the resulting war on drugs has proven to be a huge failure.
+The right solution: legalize, tax and regulate this market,” he said.

-Reporting by Diego Ore; Additional reporting by Sharay Angulo; Writing by Anthony Esposito.
-Editing by Gerry Doyle
+Reporting by Diego Ore; Additional reporting by Sharay Angulo; Writing by Anthony Esposito; Editing by Gerry Doyle and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.